shasankp000/AI-Player/README.md

 ---
 # Usage

-This section will guide you to setup the mod, since a distributable jar file doesn't exist yet.
+## This section will guide you to setup the mod, since a distributable jar file doesn't exist yet.

+## Once the jar file is available, go directly to step 6.

 Step 1.
 Download Java 21.